ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/14-Preparing_RNA_Silencing_Complex.md

 > {: .solution}
 {: .challenge}

-##### 4.1.3 Preparing the complete simulation system
+#### 4.3 Preparing the complete simulation system

 Finally, we are ready to prepare the complete simulation system.
 We can run all the commands interactively, or save them in a file and then execute it.

 Leap was designed to read commands from a file (-f option).
 This means that we need two scripts: one with the leap commands, and another with commands to run leap itself.

-Taking advantage of shell flexibility we can create a multiline variable holding all commands and then pass this variable instead of file to leap.
+Taking advantage of shell flexibility, we can eliminate two files' necessity by creating a multiline variable holding all commands and then passing this variable instead of file to leap.

+As Leap does not support input from STDIN we will use the <(echo "$inputData") syntax which provides a way to pass the output of a command (echo "$inputData") to a program that can not use pipeline.

 ~~~
 #!/bin/bash
 # FILE <<< prep_system.leap >>>